Basic income experiment

 The analysis included both a register-based study and a phone survey among members of the experiment group and the control group.
 Results for the entire experiment became available in spring 2020.
 A research report on the first year of the experiment was completed in spring 2019.

-The main goal is to help understand how receiving a basic income affects the income and employment status of the participants.
-The impact of the basic income on the participants’ general well-being will also be investigated.
-The experimental group of 2,000 persons is compared against a control group comprised of individuals who were not selected for the experimental group.
+The main goal was to help understand how receiving a basic income affects the income and employment status of the participants.
+The impact of the basic income on the participants’ general well-being was also investigated.

 - Press release: With the basic income experiment set to finish at year’s end, some details on how the ongoing evaluation study will proceed

 - Blog: Evaluation study on the basic income experiment: Topics and publication schedule

 The Government of Prime Minister Juha Sipilä trialled a guaranteed basic income in Finland during 2017 and 2018.
 A working group of researchers from a range of organisations under the project leadership of Kela explored ways in which to carry out the basic income experiment.
 Legislation was enacted concerning the experiment, and Kela was responsible for the practical implementation of the experiment and for the payment of the basic income.
 Kela is also responsible for carrying out an evaluation study on the results of the experiment.

 The purpose of the basic income experiment was to find ways to reshape the social security system in response to changes in the labour market.
 The experiment also explored how to make the system more empowering and more effective in terms of providing incentives for work.
 Further objectives included the reduction of bureaucracy and the streamlining the complicated system for providing welfare benefits.